albertofem/anki-tools/README.md

 - TTS for the word
 - TTS for the sentence (if any)

+## General requirements

+You will need:

+- Python3
+- pip to install the dependencies (under `requirements.txt`)
+- Google Cloud account, with a project and billing properly set
+- Google TTS api enabled
+- Google Search api enabled
+- A Programmable Search Engine (https://programmablesearchengine.google.com/controlpanel/all)
+- A Google Cloyd API key with permissions to the Google Search API
+- A Service Account and it's credentials (`.json` file), with access to the TTS api
+- AnkiConnect plugin for Anki

+And obviously:

+- A Satori Reader account (no need to be subscriber)
+- The Takotobo app and the ability to export to Anki (free in mobile versions)

 ## General configuration

 A few environment variables are needed for this script to work.
 These are imported from a `.env` file.
 An example is provided in `.env.example`